Kennedy half dollar: 2014 50th Anniversary Issues

 In January 2014, a private firm on behalf of the Mint, began surveying customers on possible options for a special issue in commemoration of the 50th anniversary of the Kennedy half dollar.
 In June, the Mint announced plans to issue seven special 2014 Kennedy halves in commemoration of the series' fiftieth anniversary: two in clad, from Philadelphia and Denver, four in silver from Philadelphia, Denver, San Francisco, and the West Point Mint, and one in .9999 gold, from West Point.
 The clad and silver versions bear the normal date; the gold coin has the double date 1964–2014.
 All have higher relief than the usual issues.
 The gold coins were released in conjunction with the American Numismatic Association convention in Rosemont, Illinois, on August 5, 2014.

-Planned redesign
+2020s redesign

 The Circulating Collectible Coin Redesign Act of 2020, signed by President Donald Trump, allows for a redesign in 2026, representing the United States Semiquincentennial, celebrating 250 years of the signing of the United States Declaration of Independence.
 From 2027 until 2030, there will be one reverse design each year depicting Paralympic sports.
 The obverse may be redesigned in 2027, and after 2030, starting from 2031, is still to bear Kennedy's visual image.

+On December 11, 2025, the Mint announced that the 1776~2026 half dollar would have a theme of Enduring Liberty and depict the Statue of Liberty on the obverse.
+The reverse shows Liberty's torch being passed to a new generation.